-From Victoria BC’s Vancouver Island Brewing comes their “48 Dark Lager” one of their brew re-branded beers.
-The beer pours a very deep brown with a brown head.
-The aroma consists of lightly roasted malts, coffee, mild fruit and floral hops.
-The flavour is of caramel, roasted malts, coffee, chocolate, nutty, citrus, earth and bitterness.
-The alcohol content comes in at 4.8%.
-This is an enjoyable black lager with just enough flavour to keep you coming back for more.
+From Dead Frog Brewery in Aldergrove comes their “The Obsidian Dagger IPA Noire”.
+The beer pours a deep brown colour with a brown head.
+The aroma consists of roasted malts, coffee, pine, citrus and some floral hops.
+The flavour is of roasted malts, coffee, earth, pine a hint of citrus and bitterness.
+The alcohol content comes in at 6.5% with an IBU of 50.
+I was hoping for a little more fruit characteristic but I did quite enjoy this brew.

 Commercial Description: SPARKS FLY WHEN BOLD AND BEAUTIFUL TROPICAL HOPS MEET A DARING AND ROASTED MALT BASE.
 THE HOP FLAVOURS AND AROMAS OF A POWERHOUSE IPA ARE BALANCED PERFECTLY WITH THE DEPTH AND INTRICACY OF A COMPLEX DARK ALE.

 Food pairing as per the brewery: GRILLED PORK, SPICY CHICKEN TACOS, SWISS CHEESE

 From Hearthstone Brewery in North Vancouver comes their “Subaquatic Domicile IPA”.
 The latest IPA from Hearthstone pours an orange colour with a white head that leaves some lacing on the glass.
 The aroma consists of pineapple, tropical fruit, sweetness and maybe a hint of malts.
 The flavour is of and maybe a hint of earth.
 The alcohol content comes in at 6% with an unspecified IBU.
 This beer is a nice blend of North East IPA and North West IPA.
 It still has the bitterness of the west coast but still has the juicy side of the hops.
 I recommend finding some of this for yourself.